seng637/seng637-a5/Assignment5.md

 Submit the results for part 1 and part 2.

 1. Document the results (plot/diagrams as well as explanation of each).
-2. Comparethe results of Part1 and Part 2 and justify the case that each technique can be used.
+2. Compare the results of Part1 and Part 2 and justify the case that each technique can be used.

 # 5 Evaluation Criteria: